The Omen (franchise): Films

 The Omen is the original film in the series, directed by Richard Donner and written by David Seltzer.
-The story introduces Robert Thorn, the American Ambassador in Italy who adopts the newborn Damien to replace the newborn that he has been told was stillborn.
+The story introduces Robert Thorn, the American Ambassador in Italy who secretly adopts the newborn Damien to replace his newborn baby that he has been told was stillborn.
 When Damien reaches the age of five as Robert is transferred to Britain, strange events unfold, beginning with the boy's nanny committing suicide during his birthday party.
-Soon afterward Robert encounters Father Brennan, a Catholic priest who was present at Damien's birth, who attempts to warn him that the child would eventually kill him and his wife; Brennan soon dies, impaled by a falling church spire.
-Only after Robert's wife Katherine ends up hospitalized with a miscarriage does he come to believe Brennan; Robert and a photographer named Jennings then travel to Rome, where they learn that Damien is the Antichrist, and that the death of Robert's child was arranged so the Antichrist child could be raised by a politician.
-In the meantime, Katherine Thorn is murdered by Mrs. Baylock, Damien's second nanny, who in reality is a member of the Satanists who arranged Damien's upbringing, and will kill in order to suppress any threat to him.
-Arriving in Megiddo to find Bugenhagen, an exorcist and archaeologist, Robert is presented with the only means to kill Damien: the Seven Daggers of Megiddo.
-Though he initially refuses, it takes both the death of Jennings and discovering the Mark of the Beast on Damien's head to convince Robert to go through with it.
+Soon afterward Robert encounters Father Brennan, a Catholic priest who was present at Damien's birth.
+Brennan warns him that the child will eventually kill him and his wife, but soon is himself killed by a falling church spire.
+Only after Robert's wife Katherine is hospitalized and miscarries does he come to believe Brennan.
+Robert and a photographer named Jennings then travel to Rome, where they learn that Damien is the Antichrist and that Robert's baby was murdered so the Antichrist child could be raised by a politician.
+Meanwhile, Katherine Thorn is murdered by Damien's second nanny, Mrs. Baylock, who in reality is a member of the Satanists who arranged Damien's upbringing and protect him.
+Robert travels to Megiddo with Jennings to find exorcist and archaeologist Bugenhagen and be presented with the only means to kill Damien: the Seven Daggers of Megiddo.
+He initially refuses and it takes the death of Jennings then the discovering the Mark of the Beast on Damien's head to convince Robert to go through with it.
 Despite killing Mrs. Baylock after a struggle, Robert is killed by the authorities before he can kill Damien.
-The final scene is the Ambassador Thorn's funeral, where the President of the USA holds little Damien's hand, who turns back and smiles joyfully with sad eyes.
+The final scene is the Ambassador Thorn's funeral, where the President of the USA holds little Damien's hand, who turns back and smiles at the camera with wicked satisfaction.